Tomi-Beep/operating-systems/laboratory-problems/problems_01/README.md

-# Laboratory problems in UNIX - Redicrecting, filtering, regular expressions and script basics
+# Laboratory problems in UNIX - Redicrecting, filtering, regular expressions and command procedures/scripts basics
 ## Problem 1
 1. Create a directory with name directory001 and add a file named file123.
 2. Write a command to read the manual for the command cat.